 Where do stink bugs hide once inside?

 Stink bugs often hide in walls, attics, basements, and behind baseboards.
-They stay hidden during winter and may become active again when indoor temperatures rise.
+They stay hidden during winter and may become active when indoor temperatures rise.

 What is the best way to prevent stink bugs?